 Agree on Core Working Hours

 Even though working remotely often implies having a flexible schedule, every remote team has to have certain boundaries and arrangements.
 These boundaries specifically apply to the core working hours.
-Regardless of the methodology and frameworks, a company works according to, some online meetings should be held in a previously agreed time.
+Regardless of the methodology and frameworks, a company works according to, some online meetings should be held at a previously agreed time.
 Punctuality makes remote work efficient.

 Build Mutual Trust

 Collaboration with a remote team requires mutual trust.
 Finding a candidate or an entire team that’s reliable is crucial.
 The same goes for outsourcing partnerships – it is essential to cooperate with a trustworthy outsourcing company.
-Building trust and firm bonds takes time, but it gets much easier if the employer does the research and checks references.
+Building trust and firm bonds take time, but it gets much easier if the employer does the research and checks references.
 Once the collaboration commences, it only takes a while to see if the newly hired person meets the requirements and fulfills their duties on time.
 Hiring an already established team and outsourcing parts of projects or specific assignments to them is often the safest choice and the easiest way to guarantee results.

 Conduct Performance Evaluations